 -

 - Most products are not designed but driven off existing tools, processes and organisational structures.
-To change these does require some investment (hump costs) but these are one off and should not be seen as an ongoing cost.
+To change these requires some investment (hump costs) but these are one off, not an ongoing cost.
 Indeed, those changes can bring reduced costs in the long term through increased productivity etc.

 - The costs of poor design are externalised onto households, other sectors or hidden unmet need.

-- Comes out of an advocacy approach that pitches the needs of one group against another and treats universal design as special design etc.
+- Comes out of an advocacy approach that pitches the needs of one group against another and treats universal design as special design.

-- Win-win solutions need to be built with the industry participants that are hungry for share not dominant players who have incentives to retain the status quo.
+- Win-win solutions need to be built with industry participants hungry for market share, not dominant players who have incentives to retain the status quo.

 Her keynote presentation provides more information about why it is so hard to get traction with universal design in housing.
 The picture is of Kay Saville-Smith.